 Skyline offers meal services for our students.
-Lunch price is with $3.25 and this includes milk or apple juice.
-Milk and apple juice can be purchased separately for $0.75.
+Lunch is Free and it includes milk or apple juice.
+Adult lunches are $5.75.

 Each year school children have an average of five to seven common infections such as colds and intestinal upset.
 For the protection of your child and his/her classmates, please keep your child at home when ill.
 Please notify the school when your child is ill.
 The following symptoms may mean that an illness is contagious:

-Found items are kept in boxes outside the restrooms closest to the flagpole; small or valuable items are kept in a drawer in the school office.
+Lost and found items are located upstairs next to the library/media center; small or valuable items will be kept in a drawer in the school office.